mpags-python/mpags-python.github.io/index.md

 ## Topics

 A preliminary outline of the topics is given below.
 This may be slightly altered and expanded as the course progresses.

 * Session 1-2: Introduction to Python
+* Session 3: Staying organised
-* Session 3: Numerical Python
+* Session 4: Numerical Python
-* Session 4: Plotting with Python
+* Session 5: Plotting with Python
-* Session 5-6: Scientific Python
+* Session 6-7: Scientific Python
+* Session 8: Data handling
-* Session 7-8: Specialised Python
+* Session 9: Robust, fast & friendly code
-* Session 9-10: Extreme Python
+* Session 10: Python for specialists

 ## Lecture materials